macarthur-lab/tx_annotation/README.md

 Here's an example line:

-At this point, you can choose what annotation you want to use for a given variant (for example, you may be interested in any pLoF variant, or variants found on certain set of transcripts, or just the canonical variant - which sort of defeats the point of using this method).
-In the manuscript we used the worst consequence accross transcripts, which is the specification we see this method being most useful.
+At this point, you can choose what annotation you want to use for a given variant (for example, you may be interested in any pLoF variant, or variants found on certain set of transcripts, or just variants found on the canonical transcript - the last of which  sort of defeats the point of using this method).
+In the manuscript we used the worst consequence accross transcripts, which is the context for which we see this method being most powerful.
 If you'd also like to use the worst consequence, and pull out pext values for the worst consequence, we have helper functions available:

+#### 4) Optional post-processing to pull out pext values for the worst consequence annotation

+At this point you will remove all variants that did not receive a pext value (if you specific `filter_to_csqs = all_coding_csqs this will remove noncoding variants`)